contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ### 27.1.3 Members Who Have Physical Disabilities

-Worthy members who have physical disabilities may receive all temple ordinances (see [38.2.1.9]).
-These members are encouraged to attend the temple with endowed relatives or friends who can assist them.
+Worthy members who have physical disabilities may receive all temple ordinances (see [38.2.5]).
+These members are encouraged to attend the temple with endowed relatives or friends of the same gender who can assist them.
 Those who assist must have a current temple recommend.
-If it is not possible to attend with a family member or friend, members may call the temple in advance to see what arrangements can be made.
+If members cannot attend with a family member or friend, they may call the temple in advance to see what arrangements can be made.
 See [temples.ChurchofJesusChrist.org] for each temple’s contact information.

 Service animals and emotional support animals are not allowed in temples.
 Stake presidents may contact the Temple Department at [TempleDepartment@ChurchofJesusChrist.org] if they have questions.